 Enrolling in prep classes can also mitigate the worst-case scenario: realizing a subject area is not for that student after the semester starts.
 Due to minimal, if any, exposure to physics prior to their first semester, many students decide against studying engineering after realizing they’d hate to spend the next four years learning about each facet of physics.
 This isn’t without spending thousands of dollars on the course and dedicating ten hours each week to physics rather than focusing on classes they are eager to continue progressing in.
 Enrolling in prep classes will not only allow students to get a head start before the semester starts, it will save time and money in the future should a student decide it’s not the right path for them.

-You've asked, we've listened.
-Here's a list of the most frequently asked physics questions:
+Here's a list of the most frequently asked Physics questions

-Yes, we offer group tutoring sessions for physics.
+Yes, we offer group tutoring sessions for Physics.

 Yes, we offer one-on-one tutoring for Physics.

 Contact one of our educational counselors at (813) 328-3036 to learn more about our services and pricing